cloudblog004/fantasticfoodies/content/en/posts/195-simple-way-to-prepare-quick-kandi-and-39-s-cream-of-lemon-chicken-soup-crockpot.md

 1. Get 1 tbsp each basil, garlic powder, onion salt

 I love this, I use low fat cream cheese but you could use fat free.
-Full ingredient &amp; nutrition information of the Crock Pot Lemon Chicken Calories.
+Full ingredient & nutrition information of the Crock Pot Lemon Chicken Calories.
 Cream and lemon is a luscious combination and is stellar served over crispy chicken!
 It&#39;s super easy and fast to make, and the sauce is absolutely to die for.

 <!--inarticleads2-->